veithly/book-hotel/README.md

 - Set availability for rooms
 - Close the modal after finishing the action
 - Approval token for booking
+- Only users who have booked can review
+- Close the toast after finishing the action

 ## Project Structure

-- `/contracts`: Smart contract development environment
-  - `/hardhat`: Hardhat project for Solidity development and testing
-  - `/foundry`: Foundry project for additional testing and deployment options
+- `/contracts`: Smart contract development environment use foundry project for additional testing and deployment options
 - `/frontend`: Next.js project with Web3 integration

 ## Getting Started